WordPress - Heartbeat

 add_action( 'init', 'stop_heartbeat', 1 ); function stop_heartbeat() { global $pagenow; if ( $pagenow == 'index.php' ) wp_deregister_script('heartbeat'); }

 The Heartbeat API for WordPress can be disabled everywhere except for posts (post.php and post-new.php).
-Click the link for code will be provided to you.
-This will allow the browser to send updates to the server when you are writing or editing a post to maintain the autosave and post locking features.
+Add the code provided below.
+This will allow the browser to send updates to the server when writing or to edit a post to maintain the autosave and post locking features.

 Add the following code into your functions.php file: